Atashnezhad/XGBoost_Hyperparameters_Tuning/README.md

     return df_train
 ```

-### Preparing a dataset
----
-Make balanced data set.
-Read all 1 values from the train data set and then add the same number of 0 and keep it.
-Now we do have a balance data set with an equal number of 0 and 1.
+Usiing above function read all 1 values from the train data set and then add the same number of 0 and keep it.

 ```python
 df_train = read_train_test_data_balanced(address_train)
 df_train.head(3)
 ```
+Now we do have a balance data set with an equal number of 0 and 1.
 <div style="text-align:center"><img src="figures/__results___13_0.png" /></div>

 ### Run DE Algorithm to find the best XGBoost Algorithm hyper-parameters